Emperor Cheng of Han: The growing power of the Wang clan

 After the death of Emperor Yuan and the accession of Emperor Cheng, Empress Wang became empress dowager.
 Prince Kang, as was customary with imperial princes, was sent to govern his principality in Dingtao (定陶).
 Despite the attempts by Consort Fu and Prince Kang to gain the throne prior to Emperor Yuan's death, Empress Wang and Emperor Cheng did not bear grudges, and, against the advice of officials who were concerned that Prince Kang would become the subject of conspiracies, Emperor Cheng often summoned Prince Kang to the capital Chang'an for extended visits.

+This was a period of increasingly heavy rains and the 29 BC Yellow River flood burst the stone Jin Dyke (金堤) between Shandong and Henan, prompting such outrage that the chancellor Yin Zhong (尹忠) felt obliged to commit suicide for the disgrace.

-Emperor Cheng was very trusting of his uncles (Empress Dowager Wang's brothers) and put them in important roles in government.
+Emperor Cheng trusted of his uncles (Empress Dowager Wang's brothers) and put them in important roles in the government.
 In addition to his oldest uncle Wang Feng (王鳳), who had inherited his father's title as the Marquess of Yangping, six of Empress Dowager Wang's brothers were created marquesses, in violation of the rule laid by Emperor Gao, the founder of the dynasty, who had decreed that only those who had contributed to the empire in substantial ways could be made marquesses.
 Wang Feng, Wang Shang (王商) and Wang Gen (王根)), in addition to Empress Dowager Wang's cousin Wang Yin (王音), served successively as the supreme commander of the armed forces and were in effective control of the administration.
 After Wang Gen, Empress Dowager Wang's nephew Wang Mang served in the same role: